-Because our success is highly dependent upon our employees and consultants, we have granted to some or all of our key employees, directors and consultants options to purchase common shares as non-cash incentives.
+Because our success is highly dependent upon our employee, consultants and directors, we have granted to some or all of our key employee, directors and consultants options to purchase common shares as non-cash incentives.
 To the extent that significant numbers of such options may be granted and exercised, the interests of the other shareholders may be diluted.
-We also issued warrants to purchase up to 4,349,481 common shares in September 2013 and April 2015.
-As of December 31, 2015, there were 4,578,700 common share purchase options outstanding, which, if exercised, would result in an additional 4,578,700 common shares being issued and outstanding, which equals approximately 8.6% of our common shares outstanding as of December 31, 2015.
+We also issued warrants to purchase up to a total of 4,349,481 common shares in September 2013 and April 2015.
+During September 2016, 1,472,557 warrants expired unexercised.
+As of December 31, 2016, there were 2,876,924 common share purchase warrants and 3,694,900 stock options outstanding, which, if exercised, would result in an additional 6,571,824 common shares being issued and outstanding, which equals approximately 12.4% of our common shares outstanding as of December 31, 2016.